remotemerge/cache-server/README.md

 ![Downloads](https://img.shields.io/npm/dt/@sapkotamadan/cache-server)
 ![License](https://img.shields.io/npm/l/@remotemerge/cache-server)

-CacheServer offers an API for loading webpages and returning their HTML source code.
-Utilizing Puppeteer behind the scenes, it launches a headless browser to fetch the content.
-The CacheServer API streamlines various automated tasks, such as web page extraction, data mining, and content analysis, by providing a seamless and efficient interface.
+CacheServer is a tool designed to provide an efficient and streamlined method for extracting web page content.
+By offering an API that returns the HTML source code of webpages, CacheServer enables users to perform various automated tasks, such as web page extraction, data mining, and content analysis, etc.

 ### System Requirements